timojuez/hificon/README.md

 ## Install

-Install the python3 development package:
+Install the python3 development package and pip:
-`sudo apt-get install python3-dev`
+`sudo apt-get install python3-dev python3-pip`

 Clone or download this repository in the current directory and execute `$ pip3 install --user wheel && pip3 install --user .`